Jeffresh/sintax-directed-translation/README.md

-# Sintax directed translate examples (Translation scheme design)
+# Sintax directed translation examples (Translation scheme design)

 Design translation scheme (offset parameters Pascal style.
 That is, the parameters are put on the stack form left ro right) of this grammar: